Hedgehog coronavirus 1

-Hedgehog coronavirus 1 is a mammalian Group C Betacoronavirus, a positive-sense RNA virus, discovered in European hedgehogs (Erinaceus europaeus) from Germany and first described in 2014.
+Hedgehog coronavirus 1 is a Betacoronavirus lineage C virus or merbecovirus, a positive-sense RNA virus, originally discovered in European hedgehogs (Erinaceus europaeus) from Germany and first described in 2014.

+Discovery

 Most Betacoronavirus clade c viruses are known from bats.
-The hedgehog is in the animal order Eulipotyphla, which is phylogenetically related to the bats, Chiroptera, so the researchers investigated faecal samples to look for coronaviruses.
+The hedgehog is in the animal order Eulipotyphla, which is phylogenetically related to the bats, Chiroptera, so researchers investigated wild hedgehogs to look for coronaviruses.
+Hedgehog merbecoviruses have been reported in high abundance in Germany, UK, Italy, France, Poland, Russia, Portugal, and China.
+Since their discovery, hedgehog merbecoviruses have been collectively referred to as "ErinCoVs," or "EriCoVs."

-The virus was found in the highest concentrations in the lower gastrointestinal tract.
+Shedding

+Seroprevalence is high for hedgehog merbecoviruses, with more than 50% of samples testing positive in many studies.
+No obvious pathology has been reported in infected hedgehogs, suggesting asyptomatic infection.
+Virus was found in the highest concentrations in the lower gastrointestinal tract and viral shedding has been reported to last for up to 60 days.

+Molecular Virology

-All hedgehog merbecoviruses identified in both the European hedgehog (Erinaceus europaeus) and Amur hedghog (Erinaceus amurensis) utilize host Amino peptidase N as a viral entry receptor.
+All ErinCoVs discovered so far, in Europe and Asia, have been found to utilize "aminopeptidase N" as a cell entry receptor.